 - No local auditor requirement.

-- · No local custodian requirement.
+- No local custodian requirement.

 - No restrictions on investments or investment style.

 - · No restrictions on leverage.

 - No direct taxation.
 Therefore no tax on income, capital gains, dividends earned by the fund or the investor.

 - No stamp duty on transactions.

 - No public disclosure of investors or the accounts.

+- No exchange controls.